 There is no question about it: Americans are more stressed than ever before.
 There are many reasons for this, including work and school, health concerns, world events, and politics.
 However, whatever the reason, it’s clear that Americans need to work on some serious stress management.
 Thankfully, in this regard, no one is helpless.
 There are many relaxation techniques that we can all use to relax better.
 Here are three such examples.

 Yoga is an ancient form of relaxation and exercise.
-It involves bending and stretching your body in a manner that is shown to have numerous positive effects, and it is great for restoring your peace of mind and for getting your stress levels down to manageable levels.
+It involves bending and stretching your body in a manner that is shown to have numerous positive effects, and, as Beyond Yoga points out, it is great for restoring your peace of mind and for getting your stress levels down to manageable levels.

 It is important to remember that there are many different methods of yoga.
 Some are great for beginners whereas more advanced routines can be more physically demanding and can give you a better workout.
 For example, using the Strala yoga style can help you feel relaxed.
 These methods incorporate a variety of healing styles and are explicitly designed to help reduce stress.